 K – Complex/Severe (this will come up on SIMS as SEND Support)

-In addition to ‘Quality First Teaching’ the student has been in receipt of a number of cycles of intervention and more than one agency has been involved.
+In addition to ‘Quality First Teaching’ the student is in receipt of intervention.
 Information regarding the student’s needs is shared through a Student Passport.

 E – In receipt of an Education and Health Care Plan (EHCP)